Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your doctor has discovered that one or several of your parathyroid glands are enlarged.
-This may be a symptom of hyperparathyroidism.
+This may be the cause of your primary hyperparathyroidism.
 The parathyroid glands control the calcium in your blood.
-Hyperparathyroidism causes increased levels of blood calcium (hypercalcemia).
+Primary hyperparathyroidism causes increased levels of blood calcium (hypercalcemia).
 This can lead to a number of problems throughout your body.
-To treat hyperparathyroidism, the enlarged glands are often removed with surgery.
+To treat primary hyperparathyroidism, the enlarged gland or glands are often removed with surgery.
 You may need one or more parathyroid glands removed.
 The decision about how many glands to remove is often made during surgery.
 Ask your healthcare provider for more information.